These are the files used by a typical SuperMemo installation:

 In your case, see if the file C:\SUPERMEMO\SYSTEMS\BIO132_LEC_DIGESTIVE SYSTEM.kno exists, if it is not empty, and if the folder C:\SUPERMEMO\SYSTEMS\BIO132_LEC_DIGESTIVE SYSTEM\ is not empty, and includes \REGISTRY\TEXT.PTR and \INFO\COMPON.DAT files.

-SuperMemo always tries to restore missing files and attempt recovery in all conceivable scenarios.
+SuperMemo always tries to restore missing files and attempts recovery in all conceivable scenarios.
 This is why SuperMemo collections often survive serious disk damage.
 However, in the past, users would often get confused when SuperMemo restored the entire empty collection from a lone KNO file.
 This is why, newer versions check for the presence of essential files that are needed for a collection to be meaningfully recoverable.
 Those files include the text registry (most collections contain texts used in learning), and compon.dat (collection without components is of little use).